Paul Douglas (actor): Early years

 Douglas was born in Philadelphia, Pennsylvania, the son of Margaret (Douglas) and William Paul Fleischer.
-He attended Yale University and participated in dramatics as a student there.
+He attended Yale College and participated in dramatics as a student there.

 Career

 Before becoming an actor, Douglas spent 20 years in the 20th Century-Fox newsreel department as a narrator and writer of captions.
 He had also been a narrator for several Vitaphone short films.

 Douglas made his Broadway debut in 1936 as the radio announcer in Doty Hobart and Tom McKnight's Double Dummy at the John Golden Theatre.
 In 1946, he won both a Theatre World Award and a Clarence Derwent Award for his portrayal of Harry Brock in Garson Kanin's Born Yesterday.

+In the 1930s, Ruth McGinnis helped create the movie Behind the Eight-Ball with Douglas.

-Douglas began appearing in films in 1949.
-He may be best remembered for two baseball comedy movies, It Happens Every Spring (1949) and Angels in the Outfield (1951).
+Douglas may be best remembered for two baseball comedy movies, It Happens Every Spring (1949) and Angels in the Outfield (1951).
 He also played Richard Widmark's police partner in the 1950 thriller Panic in the Streets, frustrated newlywed Porter Hollingsway in A Letter to Three Wives (1949), Sgt.
 Kowalski in The Big Lift (1950), a con man-turned-monk in When in Rome (1952), businessman Calvin B. Marshall in The Maggie (1954) and businessman Josiah Walter Dudley in Executive Suite (1954).
 He starred in Clash by Night in 1952 with Barbara Stanwyck.

 Douglas was the host of the 22nd annual Academy Awards in March 1950.
 Continuing in radio, he was the announcer for The Ed Wynn Show and the first host of NBC Radio's The Horn & Hardart Children's Hour.
 In April 1959, Douglas appeared on The Lucille Ball-Desi Arnaz Show as Lucy Ricardo's television morning show cohost in the episode "Lucy Wants a Career."

 In 1955, Douglas appeared in the play The Caine Mutiny Court-Martial, but his union placed him on probation for allegedly saying "The South stinks.
 It's a land of sowbelly and segregation," which offended Southern audiences.
 Douglas claimed that he was misquoted.

 Douglas was originally cast in the 1960 episode of The Twilight Zone called "The Mighty Casey", a role written for him by Rod Serling based on Douglas's character in Angels in the Outfield.
 Douglas died the day after production of the episode had been completed.
 He had been in the last stages of illness during filming, and his severe physical state was apparent on film; the crew incorrectly assumed that his condition was the result of heavy drinking.
 The comedic episode was deemed unfit for broadcast, but it was resurrected some months later with Douglas's scenes reshot with Jack Warden.

 Billy Wilder, who had directed Douglas's wife Jan Sterling in Ace in the Hole (1951), had cast Douglas in the role of Mr. Sheldrake, the boss of the character played by Jack Lemmon and the lover of the character played by Shirley MacLaine, in The Apartment (1960).
 After Douglas's death, the role was recast with Fred MacMurray.